jpmzurk/jquery-server-side-calculator-displayed/README.md

 Duration: One day sprint

 This app serves up a basic, one-equation calculator.
 The user may only use two numbers and one operator to create an equation.
-The output of the user-selected equation is shown as a list item.
-The list items are stored on a server and each list item remains on the DOM until either A.) the user presses the clear history button or B.) the server is reset.
-Additionally the user can re-use their same equation by clicking on that list item.
+Without both numbers and an operator the app will not run and the equation will not be created.
+If the user input is made correctly, the equations are sent to the server, processed and stored there.
+The app requests the user-selected equation, with its total, from the server.
+When it is received it processed and displayed as a list item.
+This data will live on the local server created until either the server is turned off or it is removed by the user with the remove/clear buttons.

-The problems here were three fold: 1. how to make the calculator single-use, 2. how store the user equation and output and 3. how to clear all the of users equations from DOM.
+The problems here were three fold: 1. how to make the calculator single-use, 2. how store the user equation and total and 3. how to clear all the of users equations from DOM.

-In order to make the calculator single-use the operator buttons are disable after one is selected.
-This keeps the user from entering more than one operator.
-Since the inputs are set up as a form it is always single-stage.
-That is, they can only take one input in each field and the form is reset upon pressing "=".
+In order to make the calculator single-use, the operator buttons are disabled after one is selected.
+Conveniently, if the user changes their mind, the disabled buttons can be re-enabled by clicking again on that same operator.
+In order to ensure correct functionality the user must enter a number in both fields and select an operator to create an equation.
+A warning is displayed if user clicks "=" and those conditions are not met.

-Updating a server-side array with post requests solved the problem of storing user inputs and total.
-The server then processed that array with a calculation function to get the result of user inputs.
-A get request then fetched an object with user inputs and also the result the inputs.
-This was then displayed on the Dom.

-As mentioned prior, the object returned is displayed as a list item with both inputs, operator and result.
-Deleting the list items was accomplished simply by using a delete request and emptying the array of completed objects before the response was returned to the client-side.
+To solve the problem of storing the user-made data, the client.js file uses a post request with node/express/ajax to send the data to a server.
+The server then passes the user data to a calculation function to get the total for the equation.
+Once that is completed it is stored as an array of objects that contain the equations and their totals.
+A get request then fetches the data and passes to a function that displays the equation with its total on the Dom.
+The equations can be deleted from the sever one by one with the delete this equation button.

+To clear the history of all equations was accomplished by using a clear entire history button and attaching it to a delete request and emptying the array of with equations and totals.
+In order to remove one equation at a time, the user may use the "remove this equation" button.
+In order to remove this, the index value attached to list item is sent to the server with a delete request and the server removes the corresponding object.
+Once the delete response is confirmed from the server the app runs a get request runs to retrieve the updated array from the server.
+The updated array, without the removed equation, is displayed on the DOM.

+Finally, if the user intends to use the calculator as an instrument to complete compound equation a button use the total of an equation is next to listed equation.
+By pressing the button the first input receives the value of the total.

 Screenshots:
 ![Screenshot1](images/ScreenShot1.png)